deepcpatel/AOBD17_1401010/submission2/README.txt

 This is the user defined function for Robust PCA

 8)RPCA_Corrupted.m
-This is a simple test script for regenerating an image with corrupted entries using RPCA.m
+This is a simple test script for regenerating an image with corrupted entries using RPCA.

 8)RPCA_Missing.m
-This is a simple test script for regenerating an image with missing entries using RPCA.m
+This is a simple test script for regenerating an image with missing entries using RPCA.